This is a continually updated article that lists various Linux distribution and Linux-related application releases of the week.

 Built on the source of Red Hat enterprise Linux, Oracle Linux 8.3 is finally here.
 It is based on the mainline kernel 5.4, you can learn more about the changes in their official announcement post.

 Here are the Linux apps and distributions that were released the previous week.

-You can learn more about it in their release announcement.
+You can learn more about the changes on their official website.

 What have we missed?

 If you know of any more Linux application or Linux distribution release this week, please let us know either by this contact form (recommended) or by leaving a comment below.